LAION-AI/Open-Assistant/scripts/backend-development/README.md

 # Backend Development Setup

 In root directory, run
-`docker compose up --profile backend-dev up --build --attach-dependencies` to start a database.
+`docker compose --profile backend-dev up --build --attach-dependencies` to start a database.
 The default settings are already configured to connect to the database at `localhost:5432`.

 Make sure you have all requirements installed.
 You can do this by running